weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-palm.md

 You can configure how the module will behave in each class through the [Weaviate schema](/developers/weaviate/manage-data/collections.mdx).

+[See this page](../../manage-data/collections.mdx#specify-a-generative-module) for code examples on how to specify a generative module.

 Note that the `projectId` parameter is required.

 ### Example schema